zalando/zalando.github.io/_docs/using/contributing.md

 We recommend taking a look at the [Zalando Tech Radar](https://opensource.zalando.com/tech-radar/) to get an overview of the projects we actively use, which would be an obvious starting point for contributions.

+## Whitelisted CLAs
+If a non-Zalando open source project asks you to sign a contributor agreement, get it cleared with the open source team, unless it is one of the following which have been whitelisted:

+- Apache CLA
+- Project Harmony Contributor Agreements
+- Mozilla Comitters Agreement
+- Adobe Open Source Contributor Agreement
+- Google iCLA
+- Developer Certificate Of Origin
+- Pivotal CLA